 He snorts again, and she recoils from the puff of warm air.
 He doesn’t notice.

 “Hello,” says a small voice behind me.
-I haven’t noticed that my red-headed child has wriggled away from her father’s grasp and crept up behind me.
+I haven’t noticed that the red-headed child has wriggled away from her father’s grasp and crept up behind me.

 “Hello, Rowan,” I reply, straight-faced.